-- 2. We ask that your visit not exceed 1 hour per visit. - 3.
-The classroom teacher or administrator may request that your visit be extended or terminated as needed. - 4.
-We ask that you provide the information requested below in order to enable the teacher to better prepare for your visit and address any specific reasons or concerns.
+- 1. Please arrange your visit with the classroom teacher or administrator. - 2.
+We ask that your visit not exceed 1 hour per visit. - The classroom teacher or administrator may request that your visit be extended or terminated as needed. - We ask that you provide the information requested below in order to enable the teacher to better prepare for your visit and address any specific reasons or concerns.